WELCOME TO TRANSITION CHESTER

 1.3 The Climate Change Act 2008 binds the UK to carbon reduction targets in 5 year increments up to 2050.
 The UK also signed up to the Paris Agreement with the commitment of the UK government to play there part in keeping global temperature rise to well below 2.0 deg.
 C compared to pre-industrial levels.
 The government’s Clean Growth Strategy emphasises the need to move away from carbon producing fuels and invest in carbon neutral energy technologies.

-1.3.1 We consider it vital that each gas field application includes an estimate of the CO2 equivalent resulting from all the operations required within the application.
+1.3.1 We consider it vital that each fracking application includes an estimate of the CO2 equivalent resulting from all the operations required within the application.
 This would include setting up the site(s), drilling, fracking, transport movements, ancillary equipment, venting or flaring of methane, rogue emissions from plant and site reinstatement with the LPA estimating emissions from leaking wells for the production period based on the extensive research from the USA.
+The LA can then make an assessment on the impact the application has on its targets for CO2 equivalent reduction.

 1.3.2 It has been established in the USA by multiple studies that gas wells leak to an alarming extent.
 A typical study in 2012 concluded that 9% of new fracking wells in Pennsylvania were leaking.
 A USA government paper stated that 35% of all wells, both conventional and non-conventional, were leaking.
 It must also be borne in mind that all wells fail in time and can provide a pathway for methane and other pollutants to migrate to the atmosphere.
 Methane leaks from abandoned wells and poorly maintained pipelines.
 The methane concentration in the atmosphere has doubled since the start of the industrial revolution.

-1.3.3 Methane is a potant greenhouse gas.
-It is 100 times more potant than CO2 after 20 years and 33 times more after 100 years.
+1.3.3 Methane is a potent greenhouse gas.
+It is 100 times more potent than CO2 after 20 years and 33 times more after 100 years.
 It is an essential requirement that baseline monitoring of methane is carried out as a condition of planning approval.

 1.4 The adverse health effects of residents living near to fracking sites in the USA and Australia are well documented.
 The cause of such effects is consistent with methane, organic volatile compounds and other air borne pollutants released into the atmosphere during fracking operations.
 There are also many instances of private water wells being contaminated near to fracking sites.
 We consider it vital that applicants demonstrate how they will establish baseline measurements of air, surface water and shallow soils contamination around the well sites and provide real time readings to the public at all times during fracking operations.